diodesign/diosix/docs/toolchain.md

 rustup update
 ```

-Run this once a week, or at least before pulling the latest Diosix source code via Git and building the project to ensure you have all the features needed to generate a working build of the hypervisor.
+Run this at least before pulling the latest Diosix source code via Git and building the project to ensure you have all the features needed to generate a working build of the hypervisor.

 ### Using a prebuilt GNU binutils package <a name="prebuilt"></a>